Frankfurt: Sports

 Frankfurt is home to several professional sports teams.
 Some of them have won German Championships.
-E.g. the Skyliners Frankfurt won the German Basketball Championship in 2004 and the German Cup in 2000.
-Women's side 1.
-FFC Frankfurt (merged with Eintracht Frankfurt in 2020) are Germany's record title-holders; Eintracht Frankfurt are one-time German champions, five-times winners of the DFB-Pokal, and winners of the UEFA Cup in 1980 and the Europa League in 2022.

-Frankfurt hosts the following sports teams or clubs:
+Basketball side Skyliners Frankfurt won the German Basketball Championship in 2004 and the German Cup in 2000.
+Football sides Eintracht Frankfurt (formerly 1.
+FFC Frankfurt) is one of Germany's most successful clubs in women's football, with a shared record of title-holders of the Frauen-Bundesliga, while Eintracht Frankfurt are one of Germany's most traditional clubs in men's football, being one-time German champions, five-times winners of the DFB-Pokal, two time winners of the UEFA Europa League (formerly UEFA Cup) in 1980 and 2022 and one time runner-up of the UEFA Champions League in 1959-60 and UEFA Super Cup in 2022.
+Other following sports teams or clubs in Frankfurt include: